nitish29/chercher/README.md

 - rename this file copied file to **local_settings.py**

-- change all these database parameters: NAME,USER,PASSWORD,PORT,HOST as per your postgres
+- change all these database parameters: NAME,USER,PASSWORD,PORT,HOST as per your postgres database setup

 - run the migrate command, to add/update database schema tables: python manage.py migrate